1Dimitri/palster/README.md

 # palster
-A small template engine in Powershell
+A small template engine in Powershell,

+Maybe the name refers to Plaster ;-)